 - 1. Vision services provided by a non-network provider. - 2.
-The purchase, replacement or repair of eyeglasses, eyeglass frames or contact lenses when prescribed solely for vision correction, and their related fittings for members 19 years of age or older. - 3.
-Refractive eye exams for members 19 years of age and older.

-4. Refractive eye surgery.
+The purchase, replacement or repair of eyeglasses, eyeglass frames or contact lenses when prescribed solely for vision correction, and their related fittings. - 3.
+Refractive eye exams for members 19 years of age and older. - 4.
+Refractive eye surgery.